 - SEPTEMBER 2019

-- Conducted a grantseeker survey and reviewed 900 responses
+- Conducted a grantseeker survey and received over 900 response

 - JULY 2019

-- Held 32 in-person meetings with state grant-making agencies
+- Held 32 one-on-one stakeholder meetings with state agencies

 - Received approval from the California Department of Technology for the grants.ca.gov URL